 1. What have scientists discovered?
-What has it been called?
+What has it been named?

-Scientists have discovered the largest comet ever seen.
+Scientists have discovered the largest comet ever seen-and it is headed our way.
 Astronomers have named the comet C/2014 UN271.
 It is also called Bernardinelli-Bernstein (BB) after its discoverers.